Lifestyle Social Issues

 On the extreme end of the spectrum, there’s also sushi made with a kind of blowfish (called fugu in Japan) that’s so potentially lethal (in the hands of a poorly trained or momentarily inattentive chef) that it kills about 100 people per year.

-Plus, eating fish has its own set of environmental issues (if current trends continue, by 2050 there will be more plastic than fish in the world’s oceans) as well as being high in mercury and other contaminants.
+Plus, eating fish has its own environmental issues (if current trends continue, by 2050, there will be more plastic than fish in the world’s oceans) and is often high in mercury and other contaminants.

 Yet sushi is so popular and just tons of fun.
-It’s finger food; it travels well to a picnic or potluck; it can be beautiful; and it involves dipping.
+It’s finger food; it travels well to picnics or potlucks; it can be beautiful; and it involves dipping.
 Can we get all the benefits of sushi without the fish?
 Can we even enjoy it safely in Omaha?
-And, most importantly, can vegans eat sushi?
+And, to answer the question posed by the headline, can vegans eat sushi?

 In this article, we’ll explore the world of sushi and how to go fish-free with vegan sushi.
 We’ll look at different forms of sushi, see how to make it exclusively with veggies, and check out some delicious plant-based sushi recipes.